 However, pre-trade expenses that retain their capital nature even if incurred after trade commences will not qualify for deduction under section 11A(1).
-Examples include the cost incurred by a lessee in drawing up a lease agreement,34 the legal costs incurred in securing a trading licence,35 the cost of drawing up building plans36 and the cost of a feasibility study.
+Examples include the cost incurred by a lessee in drawing up a lease agreement,35 the legal costs incurred in securing a trading licence,36 the cost of drawing up building plans37 and the cost of a feasibility study.
 Such expenses are incurred once-off and are a direct cost of setting up the income-earning structure and cannot be divorced from it by the post-trade test.

 Section 11A(1)(b) refers to "expenditure and losses".
 The question is whether this wording includes an "allowance" as opposed to "expenditure".
 Examples of allowances include the allowance for any lease premium granted under section 11(f) and the allowance for certain intellectual property granted under section 11(gA).
 Despite an allowance sometimes colloquially being understood to be an otherwise inadmissible expense, the section 11 allowances are in principle deductible as pretrade expenses, because of the wording of section 11A which refers to "expenditure . . . allowed as a deduction".
-The allowances granted under sections 11(cA); (e) (subject to what is stated below), (f), (g), (gA), (gC), (gD) or (hB) will therefore
+The allowances granted under section 11(cA); (e)

-34 ITC 50 (1926) 2 SATC 123 (NA) ; ITC 215 (1931) 6 SATC 133 (U).
+35 ITC 50 (1926) 2 SATC 123 (NA) ; ITC 215 (1931) 6 SATC 133 (U).

-35 ITC 1224 (1974) 37 SATC 30 (T).
+36 ITC 1224 (1974) 37 SATC 30 (T).

-36 See Borstlap's case above.
+37 See Borstlap's case above.